 Disability Services (DS) offers a wide variety of policy directed services to students with temporary documented disabilities; however, services are extended to students with temporary disabilities only for the time that their access to Mason classes, coursework, and programs is significantly limited as a direct result of those disabilities.

 The eligibility process is the same as for permanent disability cases.
-The ODS professional staff qualify students for services based upon a review of medical or psychological documentation as well as a one-on-one interview.
+DS professional staff qualify students for services based upon a review of medical or psychological documentation as well as a one-on-one interview.
 When considering documentation we asked that a qualified professional provide a narrative which describes that student’s functional limitations when attempting to engage classes, coursework, and programs provided by Mason.
 Simply, we ask that the narrative describes how a person is limited and to what degree is he or she impaired.

-When a student qualifies for ODS services, one of our professional staff members will determine appropriate academic services and accommodations depending upon, once again, how and to what degree he or she is limited when attempting to engage the Mason environment.
+When a student qualifies for DS services, one of our professional staff members will determine appropriate academic services and accommodations depending upon, once again, how and to what degree he or she is limited when attempting to engage the Mason environment.

-Additionally, the ODS professional staff member will review with the student how he or she might best facilitate as well as modify the accommodations developed on his or her behalf.
+Additionally, DS professional staff member will review with the student how he or she might best facilitate as well as modify the accommodations developed on his or her behalf.
 Then the student is responsible for requesting most accommodations well before any academic deadline has been set.
 That is, the student should bear in mind when reporting a clinical problem by which he or she is qualified for having a disability is not automatic.
 Likewise, the accommodations recommended by his or her physician, psychiatrist, or psychologist is not automatic as well.

 It is the student’s responsibility to follow the DS policies and procedures for accessing accommodations as outlined in this section.